 Buying a car is likely to be one of your biggest purchases – they aren’t cheap!
 If you don’t pay the entire amount in cold hard cash, you typically borrow from an auto lender.
 Once you find a vehicle that you want to buy, you’ve got to find a lender to work with to get the car loan you need.

-When you finance a vehicle, you typically pay it off in a few years, with most loan terms between 48 and 84 months.
+When you finance a vehicle, you typically pay it off in four to eight years, with most loan terms between 48 and 84 months.
 The amount you borrow is divided into monthly payments.
 The more you finance, the higher your monthly payment.

 While you’re paying on the car, you have ownership rights, and so does the lender.
 You can drive it as much as you like, customize it, knock it around – it’s your vehicle.
 But until you complete the loan, your lender can repossess the car if you default or miss too many payments.

 To finance a vehicle, you must first find an auto lender.
 Many borrowers go to their credit union, bank, or through a dealership’s finance department to get financing.
 But you don’t get to borrow that money for free.
 When you borrow from a lender, you usually pay interest on the balance of the loan.

 Generally, your credit score determines the interest rate.
 If your credit score is less than perfect, you’re likely to pay more in interest charges, because you're charged a higher interest rate than someone with good credit.

 There are a few other costs to consider when you’re buying a car, as well.
 Be prepared to pay for full coverage auto insurance, title and license fees, a dealer’s documentation fee, and a down payment (depending on your credit history), which may all be required by your lender.